Center-for-Research-Libraries/crl-serials-validator/README.md

 * Can the title be found in WorldCat?
 * Is the title a serial?
-* Is it attached to a hard copy bibliographic record?
+* Is it attached to a print bibliographic record?
 * Do the holdings fit within the title's publication range?

 Specific criteria can be set by the user, to make checking more or less strict as required.